raul1ro/TheEchoes/README.md

 <img src="banner.png" alt="The Echoes"/>
 <sup>WoW Client Version: 7.3.5 (Legion)</sup>

-<p>The Echoes addon is a guild manager which is offering a better view of the members.</p>
+<p>The Echoes addon is a guild manager which is offering a better view/manage of the members.</p>
 <p><b>The addon is using the public and officer notes to manage the data about ilvl and main/alt character.</b></p>

 <p>Features:</p>